 You will find that most people make cranberry chutney for festive holiday meals.
 It is perfect for brightening up the table for a special Thanksgiving or Christmas dinner.

 But hey, why not enjoy it while the season lasts?
-We love to make this homemade cranberry chutney and have it on hand all through fall when fresh cranberries are available.
+We love making this homemade cranberry chutney and keeping it on hand all through fall, when fresh cranberries are available.
+I love to add it to my cranberry chutney brie phyllo bites.

-I like to make this cranberry chutney Indian style with apples and raisins, and some ginger and spices, along with orange juice.
-So call it as you wish: Cranberry Apple Chutney or Spicy Cranberry Chutney or Cranberry Ginger Chutney.
+I like to make this cranberry chutney Indian-style, with apples, raisins, ginger, and spices, along with orange juice.
+So call it as you wish: Cranberry Apple Chutney, Spicy Cranberry Chutney, or Cranberry Ginger Chutney.
 Don’t hesitate to try your own variations on this chutney!

-It is so easy to make this chutney, especially with an instant pot similar to applesauce.
+It is so easy to make this chutney, especially with an Instant Pot, similar to applesauce and apricot chutney.
 Just gather the ingredients, sauté, and pressure cook.
 It takes just 30 minutes to make it and stays good for up to two weeks.
 You can even freeze it!

 This Cranberry Chutney is: